sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ### Takeaways: Marshaling

 *   **Descriptor compilation does most of the work**: Standard `protojson` relies on walking Protobuf reflection APIs on the fly, causing a stream of dynamic allocations.
 By pre-compiling message layout tables at startup, `protojsonx` avoids per-call descriptor traversal for static messages, completing static serialization in a fraction of the time with minimal allocations.
+*   **Statically generated plugin pushes it further**: Code generation via `protoc-gen-go-protojsonx` completely bypasses runtime table lookups, dynamic type checks, and loop overhead, pushing marshaling speed to the absolute limit (e.g. Small marshaling goes from 146 ns/op with the dynamic table layout down to 105 ns/op with the plugin).
 *   **Schema-guided JSON can beat generic JSON**: Because `protojsonx` is built on an optimized, single-allocation serialization pipeline, it outperforms Go's standard `encoding/json` library in these static-message benchmarks, proving that schema-guided serialization can beat generic JSON serialization for these schemas.
-*   **Polymorphism has a runtime cost**: While `protojsonx` significantly speeds up the serialization of dynamic formats like `Any` and `Value`, their performance remains bound by their internal Go structural overhead—specifically, the need to inspect types dynamically and map fields at runtime instead of relying on flat compiled layout tables.

 ---

 ## Unmarshaling Performance

 Unmarshaling parses incoming bytes back into Go values.
-In the benchmarks below, I present `protojsonx` in both its drop-in **Default Mode** (no API changes) and its **Optimized Mode** (`ZeroCopy: true` + `BumpAllocator`).
+In the benchmarks below, I present `protojsonx` in both its dynamic **Library Mode** and its statically compiled **Plugin Mode**.

 {{< tabs >}}
   {{< tab name="Small Payload" >}}